A Data-Driven Approach To Precision Rifles, Optics & Gear

 What Is The Precision Rifle Series?

 You know NASCAR?
 Yes, I’m talking about the racing-cars-in-a-circle NASCAR.
 Before NASCAR, there were just a bunch of unaffiliated, regional car races.
 NASCAR brought structure by unifying those races, and created the idea of a season … and an overall champion.
 NASCAR identified the top races across the country (that were similar in nature), then combined results and ranked competitors.
-The Precision Rifle Series (PRS) is like NASCAR, but for rifle matches.
-The PRS is a championship style point series race based on the best precision rifle matches nationwide.
-PRS matches are recognized as the major league of sniper-style rifle ...
+The Precision Rifle Series (PRS) is like NASCAR but for rifle matches.
+The PRS is a championship-style point series race based on the best precision rifle matches nationwide.
+PRS matches are recognized as the major league of sniper-style rifle matches. ...

 Read More »